nitk-nest/NeST/examples/routing/mpls/README.md

 `pe` and `p` routers are MPLS enabled. `ce` routers do not use MPLS.
 The labels are assigned manually and Penultimate Hop Popping (PHP) is used in this program.
 Address helper is used to assign the IPv4 addresses to the interfaces.
-One ping packet is sent from `ce1` to `ce2`, and the success/failure of ping is reported.
+Five ping packets are sent from `ce1` to `ce2`, and the success/failure of these packets is reported.

 ## 3. mpls-ldp-ce-pe-p-routers.py
 This program demonstrates how to set up a MPLS network that connects two